oils-for-unix/oils/doc/help.md

 <h4 id="if">if</h4>

 Test if a command exited with status zero (true).
-If so, execute a block of code.
+If so, execute the corresponding block of code.

 Shell: